-- What are the causes(in the design of the architecture of machine learning models) which lead to different types of attacks possible on machine learning models?
+4. What are the causes(in the design of the architecture of machine learning models) which lead to Reconstruction Attack on machine learning models?

-- How are these attacks implemented?
-How are these attacks implemented under different kinds of learning(centralized, distributed) settings?
+5. How is Reconstruction Attack implemented?
+How is Reconstruction Attack implemented under different kinds of learning(centralized, distributed) settings?
 Hands on demo of the same and the techniques used.
 It is critical to understand how these attacks are implemented in order to avoid them.
 Just as a network security expert has to think like a hacker and understand the craft of hacking to better design network security we need to have a similar mindset while designing machine learning models to avoid privacy vulnerabilities.

-- How to detect whether your existing machine learning models are susceptible to such attacks and quantifying the same for the DPIA(Data Protection and impact assessment)?
+6. How to detect whether your existing machine learning models are susceptible to Reconstruction Attack and quantifying the same for the DPIA(Data Protection and impact assessment)?
 Will provide a hands on demo for the same and the technique to quantify the same.

-- How to defend against different kinds of attacks by applying state of the art techniques?
+7. How to defend against Recosntruction Attacks by applying state of the art techniques?
 For example: